sul-dlss-deprecated/dor-services/README.md

 *   **3.8.1** (Unreleased)
 *   **3.8.2** SDR Ingest service hotfixes
 *   **3.8.3** Fix Timeout...rescue bug in dor-indexer
 *   **3.8.4** More robust exception handling in RegistrationService and dor-indexer
 *   **3.9.0**
     *   Use options hash for Dor::WorkflowService update workflow and error methods
-    *   Move REST registration logic from Argo's ObjectsController#create to Dor::RegistrationService#create_from_request
+    *   Move REST registration logic from Argo's `ObjectsController#create` to `Dor::RegistrationService#create_from_request`
-    *   Monkey patch ActiveFedora::RelsExtDatastream.short_predicate to create
-        missing mappings on the fly.
+    *   Monkey patch `ActiveFedora::RelsExtDatastream.short_predicate` to create missing mappings on the fly.

 *   **3.10.0** Added support for setting rights when registering an object.
-*   **3.10.1** Fixed a 1.87->1.93 syntax deprication issue
+*   **3.10.1** Fixed a 1.87->1.93 syntax deprecation issue
 *   **3.10.2** Changed the method for setting the rightsMetadata stream to trigger a save
 *   **3.10.3** Debugging failure to save rights metadata
 *   **3.10.4** Found the location where the report parameter from argo was being lost
 *   **3.10.5** Corrected the Stanford entry in rights metadata, and truncate the fedora label if it is too long
 *   **3.10.6** Removed a remnant from the previous change
 *   **3.10.7** Source id is now a required parameter for item registration
 *   **3.10.8** A descriptive metadata stream with basic mods created from the label can be created in item registration
 *   **3.11.0**
-    *   Dor::WorkflowObject.initial_workflow creates workflow xml from workflow definition objects
+    *   `Dor::WorkflowObject.initial_workflow` creates workflow xml from workflow definition objects
     *   Added Versionable concern

 *   **3.11.1** Include versionable concern with Dor::Item